open-telemetry/community/CONTRIBUTING.md

 guidance at the TC's earliest convenience.

-All donated code requires a license compatible with the Apache Software License 2.0 (ASL 2), and donated code will require a change of copyright to reflect the OpenTelemetry Authors.
+All donated code requires a license compatible with the Apache Software License 2.0, and donated code will require a change of copyright to reflect the OpenTelemetry Authors.

 ## Communication